naiyerasif/site/data/profile/naiyer.md

 	I&rsquo;m Naiyer <audio-player><audio><source src="/audio/profile/naiyer/namedrop.mp3" type="audio/mpeg"/><source src="/audio/profile/naiyer/namedrop.m4a" type="audio/mp4"/></audio><button aria-label="Pronounce name"></button></audio-player><noscript><audio controls><source src="/audio/profile/naiyer/namedrop.mp3" type="audio/mpeg"/><source src="/audio/profile/naiyer/namedrop.m4a" type="audio/mp4"/></audio></noscript> &mdash; from India.
 </random-message>

-I work as a software engineer, focused on backend and cloud, with occasional forays into frontend.
+I work as a software engineer, focused on backend and cloud, with occasional contributions to frontend.
 I relish tackling design and engineering problems, preferably in short bursts, with a healthy dose of pragmatism.
 I like to improve bit by bit every day.
 This often means learning new things, refactoring code, writing documentation, and improving processes.

 When I'm not working, I'm reading.
 I enjoy Urdu poetry, manga, and science fiction.
 I'm partial to alcohol-free fragrances and a withering sense of humor.
 Given steady supply of tea and snacks, I can also be a formidable listener.